joblib/threadpoolctl/README.md

 ## Usage for Python threads: Restricting Controlled Library Thread Pool Sizes

 This section covers APIs to use when you will be using Python thread pools to parallelize work.
+The usage is more complicated than one might expect because the underlying APIs have a variety of different semantics, as [explained later in the docs](#semantics).

 ### Setting the Maximum Size of Thread-Pools, When Python Thread Pools Are Used